Teichlab/Genes2Genes/README.md

-# Genes2Genes
+# Genes2Genes (G2G)
-### A new algorithm and framework for single-cell trajectory alignment
+### A new framework for single-cell gene expression trajectory alignment

-Genes2Genes aims to guide downstream comparative analysis of reference and query systems along any axis of progression (e.g. pseudotime) through both gene-level and cell-level alignment.
+G2G aims to guide downstream comparative analysis of reference and query systems along any axis of progression (e.g. pseudotime), using dynamic programming alignment (that handles both matches and mismatches).

 You can use this framework to perform comparisons such as:
 <ul>